O-tega/naijahack-essence/README.md

-A platform that will provide a structured learning and working environment To train individuals based on certain criteria and assessments and also provide facilities To connect individual as to create a virtual working space as well as a virtual company where they Can interact with clients to build solutions.
+A platform that will provide a structured learning and working environment To train individuals based on certain criteria and assessments and also provide facilities To connect individual as to create a virtual working space as well as a virtual company where they Can interact with clients to build business solutions.